Shortwave listening: History

 The practice of listening to distant stations in the medium wave AM broadcast band was carried over to the shortwave bands.
 Frank Conrad, an early pioneer of medium wave broadcasting with KDKA in Pittsburgh, instituted some of the first shortwave broadcasts around 1921.
 Stations affiliated with General Electric and Crosley followed shortly after.

 United States shortwave broadcasters began transmitting popular radio programs in an attempt to attract foreign audiences.
 During the 1930s, new shortwave receivers appeared on the market as well as popular shortwave magazines and clubs.
-Shortwave stations often offered unique QSL cards for DXers.
+Shortwave stations often offered unique QSL cards for DXers who send reception reports.

 In Europe, shortwave broadcasts from Britain and the Netherlands such as Philips Radio's PCJJ began around 1927.
 Germany, Italy, the Soviet Union, Britain, and many other countries soon followed, and some classic shortwave broadcasters got their start.
 The BBC began on shortwave as the "BBC Empire Service" in 1932.
 Its broadcasts were aimed principally at English speakers.
 Radio Moscow was broadcasting on shortwave in English, French, German, Italian and Arabic by 1939.
-The Voice of America (or VOA) began broadcasting in 1942 after its entry into World War II using the Yankee Doodle musical theme.
+The Voice of America (or VOA) began broadcasting in 1942, after the U.S. entry into World War II using the Yankee Doodle musical theme.

 While technically minded shortwave listening hobbyists dwindled during the war years due in part to the demands of military service, casual listeners seeking war news from foreign broadcasters increased.
 Shortwave receiver manufacturers contributed to war production.
 Zenith launched the multi-band Trans-Oceanic series of radios in 1942.
 In some other countries, during the war, listening to foreign stations was a criminal offense.
-Established in 1939, 35-kilowatt Chinese shortwave station XGOY broadcast programming aimed at listening-restricted Japan.
+Established in 1939, the Chinese 35 kilowatt shortwave station XGOY broadcast programming aimed at listening-restricted Japan.
 The station was often bombed by the Japanese.